britt/teleprompter-cli/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+The full license text can be found in the [LICENSE](LICENSE) file in the root directory of this repository.

 ## Related Projects